兔子先生

 Course Overview

 Nestled in the Malay Archipelago, tropical Borneo has captured the imaginations of explorers and naturalists for centuries.
-Borneo is the third largest island in the world and home to remarkable cultural and ecological diversity.
+Borneo is the third-largest island in the world and home to remarkable cultural and ecological diversity.
 Borneo’s primate community is exceptionally rich—the Earth Expeditions course site along the Kinabatangan River in Sabah (East Malaysia) is home to ten primate species, including proboscis monkeys, which occur only in Borneo, two species of leaf monkey, two species of macaque, gibbons, as well as the large-eyed, nocturnal tarsier and slow loris.
 Of greatest conservation concern is the orangutan, which occurs naturally on only two islands in the world, Borneo and Sumatra, and is under increasingly severe pressure, primarily from habitat loss.
 Researchers have projected that the orangutan, the only great ape in Asia, may completely vanish from the wild within two decades.

 Course Details